 Curriculum for years 9,10 and 11

 Students begin their level 2 studies in year 9, for completion in year 11.

 All students are required to follow the core curriculum.
-They also study 4 options from a wide range of GCSE and BTEC subjects which they selected in year 8.
-In year 11, students are given the opportunity to complete the ECDL (ICT) course, which they complete outside of the curriculum during before and after school sessions.
+They also study 3 options from a wide range of GCSE and BTEC subjects which they select in year 8.
+To ensure a broad and balanced curriculum is followed in key stage 4, all students are required to choose either Geography or History as one of their options.

 |GCSE English Language||GCSE English Literature||GCSE Maths||GCSE Trilogy Combined Science|